+The financial statements of the associate are prepared for the same reporting period as the Group.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Group.
 After application of the equity method, the Group determines whether it is necessary to recognise an impairment loss on its investment in its associate.
 At each reporting date, the Group determines whether there is objective evidence that the investment in the associate is impaired.
-If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, then recognises the loss in the consolidated income statement.
+If there is such evidence, the Group calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, then recognises the loss in the consolidated statement of income.